GUESTHOUSE ∞ ROOMS AND TOURS ∞ ARMENIA

 LONG STORY SHORT

-After a year of ups and downs, language barriers, somewhat complex construction works and a wealth of incredible experiences with amazing people, we are now opening our guesthouse in Gomk, the one with the bright green metal roof (it was supposed to be a somber dark green… language barriers, as we said), to welcome you in beautiful Armenia and share with you all this country we now call a second home has to offer.
+After a year of ups and downs, language barriers, somewhat complex construction works and a wealth of incredible experiences with amazing people, we have opened our guesthouse in Gomk, the one with the bright green metal roof (it was supposed to be a somber dark green… language barriers, as we said), to welcome you in beautiful Armenia and share with you all this country we now call a second home has to offer.

 BE A GOMKER